brightlabscomau/craftcommerce-securepay/INTEGRATION_GUIDE.md

 ## 2. REST API Integration

 ### Authentication
 The plugin uses the OAuth 2.0 Client Credentials flow and automatically caches the access token for 24 hours to improve performance.
+When in Sandbox Mode, the plugin automatically uses pre-configured test credentials.

 ```php
 // Authentication is handled automatically by the plugin